jimmypw/interviewtest/README.md

 A load of rubbish has been written to the filesystem and the filesystem destroyed.
 This can be seen with
 - xxd /dev/sdb
 - fsck.ext4 /dev/sdb

+- MINOR Hint: Read the raw data of the block device
+- MINOR Hint: What utilities may you use against a brocken block device.
+- MAJOR Hint: fsck.ext4 /dev/sdb